mynamesjep/mynamesjep.github.io/README.md

 ## Hi, My name is Jeffrey Alcantara

+I have been in the IT industry for almost 3 years mainly as an Application Support.
+I am currently working as an outsourced professional in one of the largest bank in the Philippines.
+In my spare time, I read books, watch videos, play games and study new skills specially in RPA technology.

+I have been studying RPA using UiPath for the past few months and making simple projects, even doing some freelance work in Upwork.
+So I choose RPA to learn because it is a new emerging technology, and many companies are gradually adapting to this.
+I also love automating task.
+On my previous job, we have so much work done manually

 You can use the [editor on GitHub](https://github.com/mynamesjep/mynamesjep.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.